Reader 1st person POV

 What is going on?

-“Well, there goes my anonymity,” I sigh and slump further in my seat, as if to hide my face better than it was already hidden.
+“Well, there goes my anonymity,” I sighed and slumped further in my seat, as if to hide my face better than it was already hidden.
 The only sound as I drove onwards was Jimin’s occasional reply into the phone next to me.
 His responses were becoming less worried, but still sounded unenthusiastic.

 “Yes I understand, okay I’ll tell her,” Jimin sighed and I held my breath at the sound of the call being hung up.
 My curiosity was nothing short of burning, and I instantly turned to the blonde boy when he looked at me pointedly.